-The difference, in decibels (dB), between the rms amplitude of the input signal and the peak spurious signal.
+SFDR is the difference, in decibels (dB), between the rms amplitude of the input signal and the peak spurious signal.

 Effective Number of Bits (ENOB)

 ENOB is a measurement of the resolution with a sine wave input.
 It is related to S/(N+D) by the following formula and is expressed in bits.